tejbhushan/tablet_program/README.md

 The cars will move ahead and you have to simultanously collect the circular points on your way for both the cars.
 To end the game press 'e'.
 Play and let me your high score.

+Similarly some fixes is required to run the other stick_hero_game.h by clicking the blue rectangle on the first app window.
+Definitely enjoyable